liyao001/biotoolset/README.md

 # BioToolset
->This is a toolset of bioinformatics
+This is a toolset for bioinformatics